Eligibilty

 Group Reservations

-Unfortunately, Oakcrest is not open to outside groups or church groups.
+Unfortunately, Oakcrest is not open to outside youth or church groups.
 Oakcrest is a camp dedicated to serving approximately 3,000 girls during all 10 weeks of summer.
 The few remaining weeks without snow each year are spent maintaining and improving the camp.